ProfilePic

 • Refinancing

 When you consider whether or not to refinance your mortgage, it’s a good idea to start with a clear understanding of your financial goals as a homeowner.
-Are you looking to lower monthly expenses, access cash from your home equity for unexpected expenses, or be free and clear of your mortgage faster?
+Are you looking to lower monthly expenses, access cash from your home equity for unexpected costs, or be free and clear of your mortgage faster?
 When you understand your financial picture, you can weigh your options and choose the right path for you and your family.

 Here are a few reasons that many people decide to refinance: